VishalDeoPrasad/Convolutional-Neural-Network/README.md

 #### How it map the image and bounding box?
 ![Alt text](image-14.png)
 ```
-+ we have image we (convoluate and max pooling)xn because it is good at finding the feature of the image.
++ we have image we (convoluate and max pooling)xN because it is good at finding the feature of the image.
 + and fully connected layer has 5 neurons.
 1 neuron is for classification head and 4 neurons is box-Coordinate.
 + this is only possible if we have one object in an image. & that is what we are solving here right now.
 + we have image, class label & bounding box coordinate, please learn it and predict the bounding box.